-With the ongoing COVID-19 pandemic, people are turning to online shopping now more than ever before.
+People are turning to online shopping now more than ever before.
 Although some significant advantages come with holiday shopping on your favorite websites, it’s a good idea to develop a proactive cybersecurity strategy to ensure your protection from common scams.

 Keep your privacy, data, and finances secure by following these tips!